Your cart is currently empty!

 Rock Gardens

 Cultures across the world have shared an appreciation for geology and the beauty of stones and minerals.
-In England in the 18th century, a craze spread across the country for rock gardens featuring alpine plants.
+In 18th-century England, a craze for rock gardens featuring alpine plants spread across the country.
 Most contemporary rock gardens, however, draw inspiration from the long tradition of Chinese and Japanese rock gardens.

 Moss Gardens

 Mosses are plants without stems, roots, or leaves as we would normally think of them.
 Instead, they only have more basic filaments that anchor them to the ground, similar to mushrooms.
-Like many mushrooms, they break down soil matter and make it available to other organisms.
+Like many mushrooms, they break down soil matter, making it available to other organisms.
 Also similar to mushrooms, moss releases spores as its means of reproduction.

 Edible Landscapes

 Native Americans, the original and enduring inhabitants of this land, developed a vast knowledge of the local plant life and how to cultivate and access the gastronomic bounty therein.
 Herbs, berries, grains, and roots all provide nourishment and the possibility to enliven meals.
 Plants like sumac and wintergreen, both native to the mid-Atlantic, provide the dual benefits of beauty and food.
-When considering which plants to include in landscaping, homeowners would benefit from asking the question of what uses, culinary and otherwise, might their plants offer?
+When considering which plants to include in landscaping, homeowners would benefit from asking what uses, culinary and otherwise, their plants might offer.

 Container Gardening